musios-app/support-act/README.md

 If you're comfortable with AppleScript and shell script, then jump right in.
 The detail below is intended for users who are new to AppleScript and/or the command line.

-### Notes on AppleScript syntax

-AppleScript is written to be readable and you don't need programming experience to configure and use the script.
-Two things that might help:

-1. Text after "--" is a comment (that's 2 hyphens)
-2. The `'¬'` character is a 'line continuation' character meaning that the next line continues the current line.
-I am using it for some arrays with many items.
-(It is comparable to the backslash in shell scripts and Python.)

 ### Copying file names to the script